becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 Modify the -st parameter to your needs.
 When you omit this parameter, all images are uploaded.
 As we just remove the `docker login` command from the script, the username and password parameters are still mandatory but irrelevant.

-Add the URL to our docker registry to the settings.sh file.
+Add the URL to our docker registry to the installsettings.sh file.
 The URL is necessary later again.
 [Amazon ECR Registries](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html)

 When the task is finished and you choose to upload all images, 3.5 GB of data were uploaded to your registry.